hasinimanage/Java/README.md

 # Java
-here are the example codes of basic java concepts
+here are the example codes of basic javaScript concepts